stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 Sidechain deposits
 -------------------

-For an example of a sidechain deposit, the following figure shows a user, :ref:`who has been introduced previously <image1>`, making a deposit of 100 TSTRAT on the sidechain:
+For an example of a sidechain deposit, the following figure shows a sidechain funder, :ref:`who has been introduced previously <image1>`, making a deposit of 100 TSTRAT on the sidechain:

  .. _image2:
  .. image:: Sidechain_Deposit.png